adrianomarino1992/web_api_base/readme.md

 ## Usage

 First of all we need implement the abstract class __Application__.
-After that, we need to create some controllers and, they must inherit  the abstract class __ControllerBase__.
+After that, we need to create some controllers and they must inherit  the abstract class __ControllerBase__.

-### SampleController.ts
+### ./controllers/SampleController.ts

 ```typescript